frknslck/IP-VT-FinalProje/README.md

 - **Version Control:** Git

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details.<br>
-This project developed by Furkan Bülbül [Github->](https://github.com/frknslck).

 ## Screenshots
 ![Home Page](screenshots/homepage1.png)